-12. Is there any legal/fiscal framework for grantmakers to be able to fund legal entities that are conducting economic activities in addition to their public utility activities?
+13. Is there any legal/fiscal framework for grantmakers to be able to fund legal entities that are conducting economic activities in addition to their public-utility activities?
 If any, what are the limitations for funding those kinds of legal entities?

-Grantmakers are allowed to fund legal entities that are conducting economic activities if and only if the main activity is in the scope of the general interest as defined in the art.
-200 & 238bis of the French Tax code.
-If so, other criteria are required to be met: the activities should not defend the interest of a closed circle of beneficiaries, the entity should be managed as a not-for-profit one and should not be in direct competition (ie. same product, same public, same price, same advertising methods) with an economic entity.
+Grantmakers are allowed to fund legal entities that are conducting economic activities if and only if the main activity is in the scope of the general interest as defined in Articles 200 & 238bis of the French Tax code.
+If so, other criteria are required to be met: the activities should not defend the interest of a closed circle of beneficiaries, the entity should be managed as a not-for-profit one and should not be in direct competition (i.e. same product, same public, same price, same advertising methods) with an economic entity.

-13. Are foundations permitted to be major shareholders in a company?
+14. Are foundations permitted to be major shareholders in a company?
 Are there any limitations to voting rights?
 Is this considered as an economic activity?
+Are foundations allowed to engage in active ownership of companies that they own (for example through board representation, informal strategy discussions or the right to be consulted on key issues such as CEO succession)?

-Since the enactment of a law dated 15 July 2005, a public utility foundation is entitled to hold the majority of the shares in a commercial company provided such ownership is in line with the purpose of the foundation, based on the so-called "principle of speciality" (principe de spécialité).
+There is no legal provision which would prohibit a foundation from being a major shareholder in a company.
+However, from a tax point of view and depending on different elements of the context, the corporate tax exemption of this foundation might be challenged. (see answer in Section II q14e).Since the enactment of a law dated 15 July 2005, a public-utility foundation is entitled to hold the majority of the shares in a commercial company provided such ownership is in line with the purpose of the foundation, based on the so-called "principle of speciality" (principe de spécialité).
 However, the bylaws of the foundation may restrict or prohibit major shareholding (for instance, this is the case of Fondation de France).
 Moreover, due to potential adverse tax consequences, foundations do not currently make use of such a possibility in practice.